 Loans are financial obligations chosen by students, and in some cases parents or cosigners, that require repayment at a specific time.
 While loans are an accepted option for financing a college education, minimizing loan debt as well as properly managing your loans is key to your future success.
 Learn more about loans that you and your parents may be eligible for, as well as requirements to receive loans you have been offered below.

-Federal Direct Loan: Graduate students may receive up to $20,500 annually
+Graduate students may receive up to $20,500 annually if they meet the following eligibility requirements:

 A non-federal private loan may be an appropriate choice for you, if: